paperdave/various/packages/openai/README.md

 process.stdout.write('\n');
 ```

+## Authentication

-By default, this library reads your api key and organization from the `OPENAI_API_KEY` and `OPENAI_ORGANIZATION` environment variables.
-You can override this with your own via `setAPIKey` and `setOrganization`, and override them per-request by passing a separate `auth` object to most functions.
+By default, this library reads your api key and organization from the `OPENAI_API_KEY` and `OPENAI_ORGANIZATION` environment variables. **If using Node.js, you may need to use [dotenv](https://www.npmjs.com/package/dotenv) to load a `.env` file**.
+You can override this with your own via `setAPIKey` and `setOrganization`, or override them per-request by passing a separate `auth` object to most functions.

 ```ts
 import { setAPIKey, setOrganization, generateChatCompletion } from '@paperdave/openai';